KARC logo

 Over the years our repeater has been in several locations and has held two different callsigns.
 The VE3KBR callsign was originally a joint effort by the Kingston and Belleville clubs to set up a repeater to allow communication between Kingston and Belleville.
 It has been referred to as the Kingston Belleville Repeater.

-The Club's spare back up repeater which was installed at the Kingston Psychiatric Hospital as part of the Y2K rollover watch has now been moved to the John Orr Tower.
+The Club's spare back up repeater which was installed at the Kingston Psychiatric Hospital as part of the Y2K rollover watch.
 It operates on 147.090 (+) MHz using VE3KAR as the callsign.
-Enter 411 on your keypad for the menu of information messages.
+The repeater was moved back to John Orr Tower, and then taken down for some refurbishing.
+In Spring of 2008, it was installed at Claredon Station near Sharbot Lake to give 2 metre coverage in that area.

 Read the history synopsis and the Maintenance Log transcribed from the original log - kept as close as possible (ie: spelling errors, callsigns, stikethroughs, uppercase & lowercase, etc.) The Log tells the trials and tribulations of operating the repeater systems from 1971 to the present date.